The stress of infertility

 The first place you can look to for support is your partner.
 Talking to your partner about how you feel will make you feel less isolated and will allow you to cope with infertility together.
 Many couples grow closer and build a stronger relationship while going through the experience of infertility together.

 Your health care provider can be a great source for support.
-Your doctor or fertility specialist can offer medical advice.
+Your doctor can offer medical advice.
 They can suggest strategies to cope with stress and give information on where you can find further support, such as a mental health professional or sex therapist.